apple006/hadoop-submarine-ecosystem/README.md

 # hadoop-submarine-ecosystem

+## Why need this repo?

+As discussed with several Apache Hadoop® committers, we plan to work outside of the Apache infrastructure to allow ecosystem features to be hardened and improved without creating risk for Apache projects.
+Once feature(s) of this repo becomes stable, we will merge it back to Apache projects follow normal Apache feature merge process.

+## Apache Hadoop Submarine Miscs

-Hadoop {Submarine} is the latest machine learning framework subproject in the Hadoop 3.2 release.
+Apache Hadoop {Submarine} is the latest machine learning framework subproject in the Apache Hadoop 3.2 release.
 It allows Hadoop to support `Tensorflow`, `MXNet`,` Caffe`, `Spark`, etc. A variety of deep learning frameworks provide a full-featured system framework for machine learning algorithm development, distributed model training, model management, and model publishing, combined with hadoop's intrinsic data storage and data processing capabilities to enable data scientists to Good mining and the value of the data.

-## Eco-system of Hadoop Submarine Project
+## Eco-system of Apache Hadoop Submarine Miscs Project

 ### submarine installer